DominicBurkart/leoronic/readme.txt

   the working directory as you see fit – and they'll stay changed until the end of the task.

-  It's generally good practice to run code that requires outside libraries in virtual environments, so that you can control and maintain your dependencies.
+  It's generally good practice use virtual environments when dealing with imported libraries, so that you can control and maintain your dependencies.